-Many people with tinnitus have hearing loss.
-For those who have tinnitus with hearing loss, not everyone is bothered by it.
-Hearing loss is unlikely the sole cause of very loud and obtrusive tinnitus.
-Sometimes you can have tinnitus without hearing loss.
+As many as 90% of people with tinnitus also have hearing loss, but at the same time, not everyone who has tinnitus with hearing loss is bothered by it.
+It’s also important to note that hearing loss is unlikely the sole cause of very loud and obtrusive tinnitus – it is possible to have tinnitus without hearing loss.

 Is stress affecting your tinnitus?
 Persistent stress and anxiety have been known to occur around the same time as bothersome tinnitus.
 This includes in your workplace or home.

-Did you take a medication that triggered tinnitus?
-Sometimes high doses of anti-anxiety medication can make it harder to improve with tinnitus.
-Overall, low doses of these medications are typically okay.
-Medication side effects can be complicated.
-Best to talk to your doctor about your medications.
+Did you take a medication that may have tinnitus?
+Ototoxic medications can range from ibuprofen to cancer medications.
+Sometimes high doses of anti-anxiety medication are prescribed for the stress surrounding tinnitus, but it can make it much harder to overcome the ringing in your ears.
+Medication side effects can be complicated, so speak to your doctor about the way your medications interact.

 Was there any emotional or physical trauma around the time your tinnitus became loud or bothersome?
-Maybe you got a vaccine which triggered your tinnitus, and it’s been loud ever since.
-These events can be traumatic.
 Examples of emotionally traumatic experiences at a hearing clinic include: ear surgery, ear infection, eardrum perforation, and earwax removal.
 Tinnitus can linger in the ear after these events, even though the medical condition that caused it improved.

-There are these sub-auditory perceptions.
-There is this buzz, this charge of the nervous system of the brain.
-And your auditory system picks it up when you’re in a quiet enough place.
-Most people hear sounds in a very quiet place.
+Our auditory system picks up a buzz, hum, or ringing that is usually outside our range of hearing when there are background noises.
+It’s normal to hear these sub-auditory sounds when it is quiet.
 When you’re managing the expectations of how much you can reduce your tinnitus, you may want to first start with your reaction to tinnitus.
-Then your tinnitus may improve slowly and by gradual percentages.
-If someone is still having challenges with anxiety and daily stressors, or having a hard time letting go of the trauma around the original incident of the onset of tinnitus, then it can be hard to reach that plateau.
+Then your tinnitus may improve slowly and by gradually.
+If you are still having challenges with anxiety and daily stressors, or having a hard time letting go of the trauma around the original incident of the onset of tinnitus, then it can be hard to reach that plateau.